 Skip to content

-6. Embedded Programming - to fix
+6. Embedded Programming - FIXED (to be marked)

 This week I was tasked with investigating the datasheet for my microcontroller to get to know it better.
 And to compare it to other microcontroller architectures and document the comparison on our group page.